-Bio: Rob Miller is a professor of computer science at MIT, and associate director of the Computer Science and Artificial Intelligence Laboratory (CSAIL).
+Bio: Rob Miller holds the title Distinguished Professor of Computer Science at MIT, and belongs to the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL).
 He earned bachelors and masters degrees in computer science from MIT (1995) and PhD from Carnegie Mellon University (2002).
-He has won an ACM Distinguished Dissertation honorable mention, NSF CAREER award, and six best paper awards at UIST and USENIX.
-He has been program co-chair for UIST 2010, general chair for UIST 2012, and associate editor of ACM TOCHI.
+He has won an ACM Distinguished Dissertation honorable mention, NSF CAREER award, seven best paper awards (at UIST, USENIX, HCOMP and CHI), and two lasting-impact awards (VL/HCC and UIST).
+He has been program co-chair for UIST 2010, general chair for UIST 2012, associate editor of ACM TOCHI, associate director of MIT CSAIL, and education officer for computer science in MIT EECS.
 He has won two department awards for teaching, and was named a MacVicar Faculty Fellow for outstanding contributions to MIT undergraduate education.
-His research interests lie at the intersection of programming and human computer interaction: making programming easier for end-users (web end-user programming), making it more productive for professionals (HCI for software developers), and making people part of the programming system itself (crowd computing and human computation).
+His research interests lie at the intersection of programming and human computer interaction, including online education, software development tools, and end-user programming.